AboutObjectsTraining/petes-coredata-labs/ANSICBasics/README.md

 • How do I connect my project to a git repo that has already been established?

       // When creating this project I think I just copied it from the mountainview directory
-      // and now I cannot get a handle on uploading my new code to git
+      // and now I cannot get a handle on uploading my new code to git.
+High priority

 • How to deallocate memory?